 Put simply, the Triple Check Meeting is a key monthly process designed for reviewing all of a facility’s Medicare claims before the claims are submitted to Medicare.
 We are still amazed at how many facilities do not have regular, if any, Triple Check meetings.
 Triple Check meetings are conducted at the beginning of each month before claim submission.
 By bringing together representatives from participating facility departments, all claims are reviewed to check the quality and accuracy of the claims being submitted.
 Keeping all of your claims in compliance is the best way to both avoid an audit and to have a clean audit.
 This can not be overstated.

 Representatives from the facility’s departments meet to perform a thorough 3 way check of each UB-04.
 The basic 3 point check process includes review of the following for data accuracy, coding and field placement on the form:

-- MDS RUG code and applicable billing days
+- PDPM code and applicable billing days

-- MDS submission date and acceptance
+- PDPM submission date and acceptance

 - ARD date and HIPPS code for accuracy and compliance